michaelmelville980/michaelmelville980/README.md

 # Hi there 👋

-I'm a self-taught Full-Stack Developer passionate about using technology to improve healthcare.
+I'm an aspiring self-taught Full-Stack Developer passionate about using technology to improve healthcare.

 # 🌱 Background
 - B.S.
 Biomedical Informatics, The Ohio State University ('24)